frankzappasmustache/IT121_Python/assignments/Lab_3a_usingStrings/usingStrings.md

 ## * For credit, write a small program that produces text output using the above techniques.
 Describe your use of these techniques in your recorded or in-person code walkthrough.
+    - [ ] Single and Double Quotes
+    - [ ] Triple Quotes
+    - [ ] Backslash Escape for Special Characters (e.g. apostrophe)
+    - [ ] Multiple embedded values using %s, %d, and %f
+    - [ ] Multiply Strings
+    - [ ] Removing the newline of print statement with end=""
+    - [ ] Adding newlines to print statements

 # **Chapter 3a String Examples